r-scibo/road-crashes-bai/README.md

 # Road Crashes in Milan - Statistical Analysis

 ## Project Overview
-This repository contains all the materials developed for a university project conducted as part of the Mathematical Statistics course (Class Code: 30549) during the 2024-2025 academic year, in the second year of the BAI program.
+This repository contains all the materials developed for a university project conducted as part of the Mathematical Statistics course (Class Code: 30549) during the 2024-2025 academic year, in the second year of the BAI program at Bocconi.
 The project focuses on a comprehensive statistical analysis of road crashes in Milan during 2022.
 The analysis covers data cleaning, exploratory data analysis, regression diagnostics, and both linear and logistic regression modeling.

 ## Repository Contents
 - **Dataset and Metadata**